Regularity of the Siciak-Zaharjuta extremal function on compact K\"ahler manifolds: H older continuity of the extremal functions

-(b) Now assume that $V_K$ and $\phi$ are H\"older continuous.
-We wish to show that $V= V_{K,\phi}$ is H\"older continuous.
+\begin{proof}[Proof of Theorem~\ref{thm:characterization-hcp}-(b)] Assume that $V_K$ and $\phi$ are H\"older continuous.
+We wish to show that $V:= V_{K,\phi}$ is H\"older continuous.
 Without loss of generality, we may assume that $\phi$ is H\"older continuous with the same exponent $0<\mu \leq 1$.
 Otherwise, we just take the minimum of two exponents.
-From (a) we have $V\leq \phi$ on $K$ and it is continuous.
-To get the H\"older continuity of $V$, by Proposition~\ref{prop:W}-(b), it is sufficient to prove
+It follows from Theorem~\ref{thm:characterization-c}-(b) and Lemma~\ref{lem:weight-vs-unweight}-(c) that $V\leq \phi$ on $K$ and it is continuous.
+To get the H\"older continuity of $V$, by Proposition~\ref{prop:W}, it is sufficient to prove

 for uniform constants $C$ and $0< \de_0\leq 1$.
 Indeed, fix such a point $w$ and let $a\in K$ be such that $0<{\rm dist}(w, a) = {\rm dist}(w, K) \leq \de$.
 Let $r>0$ be small and its value will be determined later.
 By H\"older continuity, $|\phi(z)- \phi(a)| \leq c_3 r^\mu$ on $B(a,r)$.
 Using this and the monotonicity \eqref{eq:monotonicity}, we obtain